Experience. Leadership. Results.

 Get to Know Kristin

 Kristin’s mom was an LPN at Swedish Hospital in Minneapolis and became a stay-at-home-mom when they moved to Crookston and Kristin’s sister was born.
-As Kristin and her sister grew up, her mom took a much more active role in the funeral home.
+As Kristin and her sister grew up, their mom took a much more active role in the funeral home.
 The Jacobson family, like most family businesses or farms, all worked in the funeral home.
 The girls helped with cleaning, setting up chairs and flowers, mowing the lawn, and answering phone calls.

 Kristin attended Bethel University in St. Paul on a full scholarship, where she doubled-majored in Political Science and Economics.
 After college, Kristin lived and worked in Washington, D.C. for three years, becoming the Legislative Director for a Congressman Harris Fawell (R-IL).
 She also met her husband, Brent, a native of Portsmouth, NH, while working on Capitol Hill.